Skip to main content

 Entrants and winners

-Just as the Society' members represent many disciplines related to construction, so the entrants and winners of the SCL Hudson Prize have come from a wide range of backgrounds.
+Just as the Society's members represent many disciplines related to construction, so the entrants and winners of the SCL Hudson Prize have come from a wide range of backgrounds.
 Unsurprisingly, the legal profession is well represented, with three pupil barristers and a Queen's Counsel amongst past prize-winners.
 Solicitors, including a trainee solicitor, have been numerically the most successful grouping, with two prizes for local authority solicitors since 2008 to add to those won by private practitioners, both associates and partners.

 Although Philip Britton, with four First Prizes and a Second Prize, has been the most successful competitor in the history of the SCL Hudson Prize, academics have been less dominant than might have been expected, with seven wins (four Firsts, three Seconds) since 1996.
 Quantity surveyors have won two major Prizes.